Applications of Interval-based Temporal Separation: the Reactivity Normal Form, Inverse $\Pi$, Craig Interpolation and Beth Definability: The Inverse of

 where $\sigma'|_w$ is as in the definition of $\Pi$ in the Preliminaries section.
 In words, $\sigma\models w\PiInv A$, if $\sigma$ can be obtained by erasing the non-$w$ states from some sequence $\sigma'$ which satisfies $A$.
 It can easily be shown that

-$w\Pi(w\PiInv A)\Imp A$ is not valid because $w\Pi(w\PiInv A)$ is true in all intervals whose $w$-states form an interval that satisfies $w\PiInv A$ whereas $A$ may impose conditions on the $\neg w$-parts of such intervals as well. \begin{theorem} Given an $\ITL$ formula $A$ and a state formula $w$, a $\PiInv$-free $\ITL$ formula $A'$ that is equivalent to $w\PiInv A$ of the syntax (\ref{regPos}) with $\varepsilon$ standing for {\em no negation} can be found. \end{theorem} \begin{lemma} Let $w$ denote a state formula.
+$w\Pi(w\PiInv A)\Imp A$ is not valid because $w\Pi(w\PiInv A)$ is true in all intervals whose $w$-states form an interval that satisfies $w\PiInv A$, whereas $A$ can impose conditions on the $\neg w$-parts of such intervals as well. \begin{theorem} Given an $\ITL$ formula $A$ and a state formula $w$, a $\PiInv$-free $\ITL$ formula $A'$ that is equivalent to $w\PiInv A$. \end{theorem} The proof of Theorem \ref{theoremInvPi} refers to the validity of several equivalences about $\PiInv$. \begin{lemma} Let $w$ denote a state formula.
 Then